 20. What problems do I face if I book without intermediaries?

-Should you find yourself in this situation, try to be understanding and do not get angry with the owner of the casa.
 Just ask if he knows of another nearby house where you and your partners can stay.
 Surely he will recommend you some in the area.
 Just make sure it is a legal casa and not “la casa de un primo” (“a cousin’s house”).
 Remember that staying in casas without license can get you in trouble (see question 49).

 21. Can I use CouchSurfing to find accommodation in Cuba?